Brian Fairbairn

-Brian Fairbairn (born 7 April 1983) is a former Scottish professional footballer who played as a midfielder for Hibernians and Cowdenbeath.
+Brian Fairbairn (born 7 April 1983) is a Scottish former professional footballer who played as a midfielder for Hibernians and Cowdenbeath.

 Club career

 Livingston

 Fairbairn came through the youth ranks at Livingston, but left the club without making a single first team appearance.

 East Stirling and Gretna

 He signed for East Stirling in 2002, making his league debut in a 1-1 draw against Greenock Morton.

 The midfielder scored 2 goals in 13 appearances for the Shire before leaving in January 2003 to sign for Gretna, where he also netted twice in 13 appearances in a short spell at the club in the second half of the 2002/2003 season.

 East Fife and Raith Rovers

 Fairbairn signed for East Fife in 2003.
 He scored on his league debut in a 3-2 win over Stenhousemuir.
 He scored 9 goals in 55 league appearances before earning a move to Raith Rovers.

 He enjoyed 2 seasons at the Rovers before leaving to sign for Alloa.